apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   Claptrap in Bad Reception acts a bit weirdly, and is probably pretty easy to just run through now.
 * Respawning after death leaves your char facing the wrong way.
-* This isn't really a bug per se, but it's very easy to end up with skipped dialogue at the top of the Tazendeer Elevator -- there's some triggers up there which can be missed if there's already dialogue playing.
-This mod moves one of those around a bit so it no longer triggers right at the top of the now-sped-up elevator, so if you want to make sure to hear all the Typhon+Tyreen dialogue up there, make sure to wait around for dialogue lines to finish before pressing onward.
 * The locker holding Ember's tools, in Freddie's lair in Impound Deluxe, doesn't open all the way when BUD Bot opens it up for you.
   The tools are still easily-grabbable, though.
-* The increased opening speed on some containers which fling loot into the air seems to cause the loot to sometimes fly away at pretty high speeds.
-This can be a bit annoying in cases like the trash collection in Spendopticon during One Man's Treasure.
 * Oletta (in Obsidian Forest) has a couple of interesting behaviors:
   * If you stay too close to her when she's on the way to the Traitorweed testing area, she may end up teleporting a bit.